 I turned up not knowing a single person and was met with a warm welcome, from those organizing as well as those attending, and by the end of the evening I’d exchanged details with several people.

-It was attending this event that led to an invitation to another event, this being a masterclass event for a group called Womelite, aimed at ‘business and professional women of tomorrow’.
+It was attending this event that led to an invitation to another event, this being a masterclass event aimed at ‘business and professional women of tomorrow’.
 What was amazing about this group was every woman in attendance had come here from somewhere else – I spoke to women from France, Poland, Zimbabwe, USA and Canada – all had come to the Netherlands for work (or for love and then found work!).
 As Eindhoven is a tech hub, many worked in professional roles at some of the large employers in the area such as Phillips and Johnson & Johnson.
 Others had moved here and set up their own businesses.

 There is something about having things in common that makes it easy to connect, and all having to strike out in a new country is definitely a leveler!
 The evening was fun and informal, with lots of laughter.
 Talking to new people was easy, as ‘where are you from?’ is always a good opener.

 These two profoundly positive experiences led me to reflect on my previous involvement with networking back in the UK.
 I was not located close to a city centre to make face to face networking easy, but I benefited from being part of a couple of ‘virtual’ women only networks.
 Although not a business group, I’ve been a member of #teamtall, a Facebook group for tall women since it was founded in 2016.
 The connections I’ve made through that have stood the test of time, and this network alone has led to writing opportunities and, dare I say it, even some fashion blogging.
 Another one I came to recently is the NOI Club, self-described as ‘a community of women with projects and businesses, powered by kindness’ Their Facebook group keeps connections going in-between in-person events and features a ‘self-promotion Monday’ where members are encouraged to share and promote their businesses.